 This membership, as the name entails, is built for RVers who prefer to boondock, or camp without hookups.
 By paying the annual fee or hosting yourself, you can request to stay at private residences across the country for free.
 Local hosts that share their properties also tend to know the top attractions in the area.
 Spots are generally in the driveway of homes, although some are even larger.

 The amount of RV clubs out there is daunting.
 Despite its length, this article only covered the best of what’s out there.
 In choosing which one’s right for you, consider the length you’ll need it for, the amount of variety you want in campgrounds, where you’ll be traveling, and which amenities and benefits are most important to you.
-Some RV clubs are better for beginners by keeping things simple, like KOA Value Kard Rewards and RoverPass Unlimited.
+Some RV clubs are better for beginners by keeping things simple, like KOA Value Kard Rewards.
 Others offer a community for RVing veterans, like Escapees.
 There’s an RV club out there that’s just about right for you.
 Do your due diligence to ensure you join it and not another one.